The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Individuals who are not domiciled in the UK may be able to use the remittance basis of taxation.
+Individuals who are not domiciled or deemed domiciled in the UK may be able to use the remittance basis of taxation.
 Broadly speaking, this means that they are only taxed when they bring money, or assets purchased with the money, to the UK.
-For more background on these terms, see the Domicile and Remittance basis ― overview guidance notes.
+For more background on these terms, see the Domicile, Deemed domicile for income tax and capital gains tax (2017/18 onwards) and Remittance basis ― overview guidance notes.

 In some situations an individual taxed on the arising basis may receive money overseas, for instance, by crediting a bank account or selling a chargeable asset, but is unable to move the money to the UK and spend it.